Navigating Restrictive Covenants and Trade Secrets in Colorado

 The law imposes significant penalties for non-compliance, including a $5,000 penalty per employee if the employer enters into, attempt to enforce, or presents to current or prospective employees any noncompete that is void under the new statute.
 The penalty is discretionary with the Court and may be avoided if the employer shows that it acted in good faith and had a reasonable belief that it was acting in accordance with the law.
 The law also reaffirms the existing criminal penalties for anyone who uses force, threats, or other means of intimidation to prevent any person from engaging in any lawful occupation.

-B. Agreements Entered into Before August 10, 2022
+Legacy Rules for Agreements Signed Before August 10, 2022

 For agreements entered into before the new law became effective (August 10, 2022), non-solicitation and non-competition agreements are deemed “void,” except in the following limited circumstances: (1) contracts for the purchase and sale of a business or the assets of a business; (2) agreements with executives, management personnel, and their professional staff; (3) contracts for the protection of trade secrets; or (4) contracts for recovery of expenses for educating and training an employee who has been employed for less than two years.
 Most litigation under this law involves the exception for executives or managers or the exception for the protection of trade secrets.

-Non-Compete Statute Provisions for Physicians
+Special Non-Compete Provisions for Physicians

 The Colorado non-compete statute also has a specific provision relating to non-competition provisions with physicians.
 This provision voids “any covenant not to compete provision that restricts the right of a physician to practice medicine.”
 Given this provision, physicians may not be prevented from practicing medicine, even if they agreed to such a restriction in an employment or partnership agreement.
 Colorado’s non-compete statute also provides, however, that other provisions in a physician agreement are enforceable, including provisions that require the payment of damages in an amount “reasonably related to the injury suffered”.
 Thus, while a physician may not be enjoined from competing based upon a non-compete provision, the physician may be ordered to pay damages arising from a breach of a non-compete provision.
 These damages, however, must be reasonably related to the “injury suffered”; otherwise, the provision will not be enforced.